dus-g/dus-g/README.md

 ## Hello there Internet! 👋

 ## About Me:
-Hello there!
-I am Dušan, I am a student, and a programmer.
-I love to listen to music, cook and learn new programming languages!
+Hi Internet!
+Welcome to my portfolio.
+I will be sharing my progress and my projects here.
+I am a passionate learner, focusing on programming, mathematics, AI, and building new projects.
+I enjoy cooking, films, tennis & food 😎